dlauritzen/SqlRest/README.md

 # Raw Queries

 In case of complex queries not covered elsewhere in the API, it is possible to pass up a raw query to the server which is run, unmodified.
+Make a POST request to

 > {Base Url}/{Database}/\_query

+with the query as the post body.

 DELETE and DROP queries are disallowed, as is executing multiple queries in a single request.
 Since my code for detecting multiple queries is very simple, any semicolon not at the end or beginning